Skip to Content

 8. There Are Fewer Children

-If you prefer to cruise on ships with fewer children, choose an itinerary in May.
+If preferring to cruise on ships with fewer children, choose an itinerary in May.
 Families tend to cruise in July or August when the kids are out of school.

-While you can encounter children on all lines and at any time, sailing in spring increases your chance of having mostly adults.
+While children are present on all lines and at any time, sailing in spring increases the chance of having mostly adults.
 Stay clear of lines like Disney, Norwegian Cruise Line, and Royal Caribbean’s mega-ships which cater to families.

 Final Thoughts